JacobA2000/Project-Automation/README.md

 # Project-Automation
 **CONFIGURATION INSTRUCTONS:**
+**You will need to setup a ssh key for your device to access GitHub**, details on this can be found here: [GitHub SSH Setup](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/connecting-to-github-with-ssh)

 On the first run the program will ask you for 3 things:
 1. The directory you want to clone projects to
 1. Your GitHub username